What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 As mentioned above adultery is distinctly different from fornication.
 In the natural world – in the physical actions alone – they are the same act.
 What makes them different is the moral dimension.

-All of the Commandments also imply motive.
-Every single one of them.
+The breaking of every single one of them implies a selfish motive.
 And the 10th Commandment – that of coveting – is a whole commandment that only involves the thoughts and intents of the heart.
 There are no outward actions involved with coveting.

 So you can see already from the very definition of the Commandments themselves, outward actions alone do not define right and wrong.